Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 Since these resources have private IP addresses this enables the team to block all public internet connections.

-Using this Virtual Network approach also enables to the team to prepare for future network scenarios including hybrid networking if the web app ever needs to access on-prem resources.
+Using this Virtual Network approach also enables the team to prepare for future network scenarios including hybrid networking if the web app ever needs to access on-prem resources.